Ostreopsis: Toxicity

 Under certain conditions, dinoflagellates can become very numerous and cause algal blooms.
 These can lower the oxygen concentration of the water and can clog the gills of filter feeding organisms.
 Some of these dinoflagellates contain toxic chemicals which may be sequestered by animals that eat them, and can threaten public health and cause economic damage to fisheries.

-Some species of Ostreopsis contain the vasoconstrictor palytoxin, one of the most toxic, non-protein substances known.
-Palytoxin was first isolated from the zoanthid Palythoa toxica and proved to be an unusually long chain polyether-type phytotoxin.
+Some species of Ostreopsis synthesize palytoxin, one of the most toxic, non-protein substances known.
+Palytoxin was first isolated from the zoanthid Palythoa toxica and proved to be an unusually long chain polyether-type phycotoxin.
 It is now postulated that the substance is synthesized by the dinoflagellates and is subsequently incorporated into the zoanthid tissues; it may be a symbiotic arrangement, and it is possible that bacteria are involved in the transfer.

 Species of Ostreopsis have been implicated in outbreaks of ill health in countries to the immediate north of the Mediterranean Sea, particularly Spain, Italy and Greece.
 Along the Ligurian coast of Italy, large numbers of people were affected after visiting beaches in the summer of 2005, and about 200 people sought medical help; symptoms included rhinorrhoea, fever, cough and mild breathing problems, and sometimes conjunctivitis.
 These symptoms have been shown to be the result of aerosols containing the dinoflagellates, which had been whipped off the surface of the water by winds, and carried ashore to the detriment of public health.
 In a separate incident, a mass mortality of the sea urchin Evechinus chloroticus occurred in New Zealand in 2004, associated with a bloom of O. siamensis, although in this instance there were no human casualties.